ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-721/index.md

 ## Popular NFTs {#popular-nfts}

 - [Etherscan NFT Tracker](https://etherscan.io/tokens-nft) list the top NFT on Ethereum by transfers volume.
-- [CryptoPunks](https://larvalabs.com/cryptopunks) is a collection of 10,000 unique characters, algorithmically generated.
 - [CryptoKitties](https://www.cryptokitties.co/) is a game centered around breedable, collectible, and oh-so-adorable creatures we call CryptoKitties.
 - [Sorare](https://sorare.com/) is a global fantasy football game where you can collect limited editions collectibles,